dickinson0718/f23-classmaterial/syllabus.md

 This style of classroom will also allow students with various coding backgrounds to move through the material at (slightly) different rates.

+### Videos (PrairieLearn)

+Each week there will be a series of lecture videos and accompanying (Jupyter) notebooks which cover the material for that week.
+You are responsible for watching the videos and **executing every** cell in each notebook.
+The notebooks must be submitted and graded.
+The percentage of notebooks submitted and graded (for completion and not correctness) will determine this part of your grade.

 ### Activities (PrairieLearn)